Operational models of temperature superpositions: Partial thermalisation

 \section{Partial thermalisation}

 The two scenarios considered in the previous section assumed full thermalisation, which can be seen as the asymptotic future of any physical process which would in practise take finite time.
-In this section we look at partial, or pre-, thermalisation processes corresponding to our two models, demonstrating that the general features identified in the previous section also hold for finite times where exact thermalisation is not reached.
+In this section we look at partial, or pre-, thermalisation processes corresponding to our two models, demonstrating that the general features identified in the previous section also hold for finite interaction times.

 To model the process of pre-thermalisation through a unitary interaction between the bath and the probe, we turn to the theory of thermal attenuators (TA)~\cite{Rosati2018}.
 In general, TAs represent the effect of a (thermal) lossy environment acting on a probe.
-In the most generic case, this environment could be constituted by bosonic degrees of freedom in a thermal state.
+In the most generic case, this environment could be constituted by bosonic DoFs in a thermal state.
 However, for studying pre-thermalisation it will be sufficient for us to consider a qubit probe interacting with an environment also constituted by qubit(s) (we refer to these as ``bath qubits'' through this section).
 In this case, a TA channel is a generalized amplitude damping channel (GADC) on the probe.

 The unitary interaction between the probe and bath which yields a GADC is of the form:

 where $\eta$ parametrises the strength of the interaction.
 The action of a GADC on a probe can also be expressed in the form of Kraus operators, per Eq.~\eqref{eq:thermalchannel}.
 We note that in that case the purified bath state will consist of two qubits (one of them being the ancilla for purification).
 Such a purified state of the bath, constituted by qubits, has the form of Eq.~\eqref{eq:psitfd} with $n={0,1}$ and $\mathcal{Z}^\beta=e^{-E_0\beta}+e^{-E_1\beta}$.
 The unitary interaction between the (purified) bath and the probe is then given as follows: